lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 via data center network fabric at all.
 Furthermore, encryption and mTLS became a de-facto standard for CNFs, so even if tapped, network traffic can not be really analyzed and so the purpose of tracing can not be fulfilled.
 Cloud native tracing mechanisms
 (e.g. eBPF) are unfortunately not helping here as most of the telco-relevant traffic goes via secondary interfaces (Multus) which are often directly assigned to the CNF, skipping the host kernel drivers.
-This is specifically true for user plane CNFs like a UPF, Firewall or Internet Gateway.
+This is specifically true for user plane CNFs like a UPF, Firewall, or Internet Gateway.

 **Architecture.** We are witnessing that there are still CNFs that are in their architecture exhibiting properties of Virtualized
 Network Functions (VNFs).
 For example, we see the “pinning” of Pods to specific cluster nodes.